mayataka/mayataka/index.md

 ## Open Source Softwares
 - [idocp](https://github.com/mayataka/idocp)
-This is a collection of the very efficient optimal control problem solvers for multibody robots with/without contacts, e.g., for robot manipulators and legged robots.
+This is a collection of the very efficient C++ optimal control problem solvers for multibody robots with/without contacts, e.g., for robot manipulators and legged robots.
   - [crane_x7_mpc_ros2](https://github.com/mayataka/crane_x7_mpc_ros2)
   This is an example imepelemtation of MPC for RT corpolation's robot manipulator CRANE-X7 on ROS2 using ros2_control.
   - [crane_x7_mpc](https://github.com/mayataka/crane_x7_mpc)
   This is ROS1 version using ros_control

 - [SwitchedOCP.jl](https://github.com/mayataka/SwitchedOCP.jl)
-This is an optimal control solver for switched systems on Julia.
+This is an optimal control solver for switched systems on Julia language.

 - [autogenu-jupyter](https://github.com/mayataka/autogenu-jupyter)
 This is a code generation tool for MPC with the continuous/GMRES-type algorithms.
-The major differences from the [Maple-version] are: 1) jupyter-based code generation, 2) Fischer-Burumeister function for inequality constraints, 3) the multiple-shooting variant of the continuous/GMRE method.
+The major differences from the [Maple-version](https://www.maplesoft.com/applications/view.aspx?SID=153555) are: 1) Jupyter-based code generation interface, 2) Fischer-Burumeister function for inequality constraints, 3) the multiple-shooting variants of the continuous/GMRE method (possibly faster than the original continuation/GMRES).

 - [DDPCodeGen](https://github.com/mayataka/DDPCodeGen)
 This is a code generation tool for differential dynamic programming, based on the code-generation system of autogenu-jupyter.